Optimized signal deduction procedure for the MIEZE spectroscopy technique: Reconstruction of the MIEZE Signal

 \section{Reconstruction of the MIEZE Signal}

 As starting point for the reconstruction of the MIEZE signal, we give the mathematical description of the time dependent event rate $I(t)$ as recorded by the detector.
-This signal may be split into a time-dependent and a time-independent contribution ($I_\mathrm{mean}$).
+This signal may be split into a time dependent and a time independent contribution ($I_\mathrm{mean}$).
 The latter describes the intrinsic background and all of the contrast reductions such as incoherent scattering, spin leakage, and sample dynamics.
-The sinusoidal time-dependence is characterized by the amplitude $I_0$, the duration $T=\frac{1}{f_\mathrm{MIEZE}}$, and phase shift $\phi_0$.
-These combine to give $I(t)$ as
+The sinusoidal time dependence is characterized by the amplitude $I_0$, the duration $T=\frac{1}{f_\mathrm{MIEZE}}$, and phase shift $\phi_0$.
+These combine to give $I(t)$ as:

-Since the time binning of events in the detector is equal to an integration over time of $I(t)$ in the respective interval, one may write the number of detected events in the $k^{th}$ interval $I_\mathrm{k}$ as
+Since the time binning of events in the detector is equal to an integration over time of $I(t)$ in the respective interval, one may write the number of detected events in the $k^{th}$ interval $I_\mathrm{k}$ as: